Hasith1974/Hate-Speech-Detection/README.md

  Hello guys,i hope as well this project makes a kick start for your beginning

 ## Project Lists
--,Project Title: Hate Speech Detection using machine learning.
+-Project Title: Hate Speech Detection using machine learning.
--,Description: Here the project tells about the detecting hate speech like classifies the tweets -,Technologies Used: python programming language using this project
+*Description: Here the project tells about the detecting hate speech like classifies the tweets +Technologies Used: python programming language using this project

 ## Features:
 Tweet Classification Categorize tweets as hate speech or non-hate speech.